Ilocano language: Days of the week

 Days of the week are directly borrowed from Spanish.

 Months

 Like the days of the week, the names of the months are taken from Spanish.

 Units of time

-The names of the units of time are either native or are derived from Spanish.
-The first entries in the following table are native; the second entries are Spanish derived.
+The names of the units of time are either native or derived from Spanish.
+The first entries in the following table are native; the second entries are Spanish-derived.

 To mention time, Ilocanos use a mixture of Spanish and Ilocano: